TBoeren/Sherlock-Holmes-Text-Adventure/README.md

 A text adventure in C# winforms based on the sherlock holmes consulting detective boardgame.
 I wanted to try my hand a bit at software development.

-- If you just want to play the game, Download the Release.zip
+- If you just want to play the game, Download the Release.zip and play

 ## Making your own case